DelazJ/QGIS-Documentation/docs/training_manual/spatial_databases/geometry.rst

 Note how the two new polygons behave like one polygon.

-Exercise: Linking Cities to People
+:abbr:`★★☆ (Moderate level)` Follow Along: Linking Cities to People
 -------------------------------------------------------------------------------

 For this exercise you should do the following:

-* Delete all data from your people table.
+#.
+Delete all data from your people table.
-* Add a foreign key column to people that references the primary key of the cities table.
+#.
+Add a foreign key column to people that references the primary key of the cities table.
-* Use QGIS to capture some cities.
+#.
+Use QGIS to capture some cities.
-* Use SQL to insert some new people records, ensuring that each has an associated street and city.
+#.
+Use SQL to insert some new people records, ensuring that each has
+   an associated street and city.

 Your updated people schema should look something like this: